Factbox: Condensate - a convenient yet explosive fossil fuel

 It is also used to make products like plastic in the petrochemical sector.

-Before it can be used, condensate has to be stabilized by removing vapour pressure and other elements.
+Before it can be used, condensate has to be stabilized by removing vapor pressure and other elements.

 Like all fossil fuels, condensate contains toxicants which are harmful to the environment, animals and humans.